ourmaninamsterdam/sass-mediaqueries/README.md

 ## Usage

-Carry on building mobile first, but when you reach for the media queries, instead of using the CSS3 `@media only screen and (...)` expressions, you `@include` the `media-query` mixin below:
+Carry on building mobile first, but when you reach for the media queries, instead of using a CSS3 `@media only screen and (...)` expression, `@include` the `media-query` mixin below:

 ```scss
 @include media-query( wide ){